VTT/ATV Restigouche Introduces Extended Winter Trails

 The club can offer local guides (a fee may be charged) for those new to our area and also help with questions concerning where to stay, obtain services for your ride or where to get food and fuel.

-Contact us today through our website or through our FACEBOOK page.
+Contact us today through this website or through our FACEBOOK page.
 Also, many of our members have personal Facebook pages dedicated to our sport.
 For example, please visit Découvrir avec Lili.

 Our trail system and status